ENGAhmedAbdelfattah/myStore/README.md

 ## 💻 Install

-- The first step: I did was start with a fresh Create Angular App instance to use the lasted version of Angular
+- **The first step**: I did was start with a fresh Create Angular App instance to use the lasted version of Angular
 - the commends for install Angular with Angular-CLI

   ```